tfabris/CrowCam/README.md

 situations:
 - The Synology log should show a message near sunrise or sunset, when the stream is being turned on and off.
+- The Synology log should show a message each afternoon when the script Googles for the sunrise and sunset times for that day.
 - If your local internet connection has a temporary outage, you should see Synology log entries which indicate that the script is bouncing the "Live Broadcast" feature to restart the failed stream.